Warnings for Drizalma Sprinkle

 Cases of cholestatic jaundice with minimal elevation of transaminase levels have also been reported.
 Other post-marketing reports indicate that elevated transaminases, bilirubin, and alkaline phosphatase have occurred in patients with chronic liver disease or cirrhosis.

-Because it is possible that duloxetine and alcohol may interact to cause liver injury or that duloxetine may aggravate pre-existing liver disease, DRIZALMA Sprinkle should not be prescribed to patients with substantial alcohol use or evidence of chronic liver disease.
+Because it is possible that duloxetine and alcohol may interact to cause liver injury or that duloxetine may aggravate pre-existing liver disease, DRIZALMA SPRINKLE should not be prescribed to patients with substantial alcohol use or evidence of chronic liver disease.

 Orthostatic Hypotension, Falls And Syncope

 Risk of falling also appeared to be proportional to a patient’s underlying risk for falls and appeared to increase steadily with age.
-As elderly patients tend to have a higher underlying risk for falls due to a higher prevalence of risk factors such as use of multiple medications, medical comorbidities and gait disturbances, the impact of increasing age by itself is unclear.
-Falls with serious consequences including bone fractures and hospitalizations have been reported [see ADVERSE REACTIONS and PATIENT INFORMATION].
+As geriatric patients tend to have a higher underlying risk for falls due to a higher prevalence of risk factors such as use of multiple medications, medical comorbidities and gait disturbances, the impact of increasing age by itself is unclear.
+Falls with serious consequences including fractures and hospitalizations have been reported with duloxetine delayed-release capsules use [see ADVERSE REACTIONS].

 Serotonin Syndrome